kari1998/Loan_default_prediction/README.md

 ## **Project Overview**

 This project aims to develop an **AI-driven loan default prediction model** using Python, advanced machine learning techniques, and interactive tools.
 The objective is to enhance financial decision-making by identifying high-risk borrowers and improving loan risk assessment strategies.
-The results will be showcased through an **interactive dashboard** and a **LinkedIn case study**, making the insights both accessible and actionable.

 ## **💼 Business Problem**